gloveboxes/Azure-IoT-Edge-on-Raspberry-Pi-Buster/README.md

 In summary, create the boot sd-card as usual, then copy the OS files to the USB 3 drive, tweak the /boot/cmdline.txt to load the Operating System from the USB 3 drive.
 For step by step instructions follow the notes at [How to Run Raspberry Pi 4 or 3 Off an SSD or Flash Drive](https://www.tomshardware.co.uk/boot-raspberry-pi-from-usb,news-61081.html)

-1. Plus in your USB 3 drive, then list your drives.
+1. Plug in your USB 3 drive, then list your drives.
 If you only plugged in one USB drive then it's highly likely your drive with be /dev/sda.

 ```bash
 sudo fdisk -l